trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 This kind of report is generally used to view toppers from several counter groups in the form of a table.

-To create a Toppers table report, Click *Toppers Table* Report from the option button against the newly created report name under all the flexible reports.
+To create a Toppers table report, Click *Toppers Table* Report from the option button against the newly created report name under all the custom reports.
 You will find the following dialog box to fill in.

 ![](images/toppers_type.png)